Donor Screening, Traceability & Quality Standards | 21 CFR 1271

 • Behavioral risk assessment

-• Communicable disease risk factor evaluation
+• Communicable disease risk evaluation

 • Required laboratory testing